Artisans: Easthope Stained Glass Studio.

 Nick was more than happy to explain what he was doing as he worked and apparently it's quite normal for people passing the studio to come in and just watch which I can understand as it's a bit like watching an intricate jigsaw puzzle being pieced back together.
 In this case the 'jigsaw' was a window from St John's College, Cambridge

 that dated from the 16th century.
 When the windows arrived a brass rubbing was made, and this paper becomes the template over which the window is reconstructed using new lead and the original glass.
 Any areas of lead that have had to be added to fix a cracked piece of glass are marked on the template with a dashed red line - everything has to be documented along the way.
 Adding lead like this of course means that small slithers of glass have to be removed otherwise the window would slowly get taller and no longer fit where it came from.
 Measuring and forward planning are essential before a job is started.

 Nick's tools are mostly very old and have worn beautifully and it was also reassuring to hear that real lead is still being used rather than a modern substitute.
 As a change from working on windows, Marek was busily restoring and reinforcing two very large metal and glass hanging lamps that had recently arrived from Marrakech - once finished they will be much stronger and will return to where they came from in much better shape.
 Note: Click on an image and use left and right keys to view the whole set, or click Slideshow for full screen viewing.

-© Tim Allen 2017.
+© Tim Allen / timallenphotogram 2023.
 All Rights Reserved.